JNicolin/MS3-ReedmakerStudio/README.md

 This is where this service comes in!

-"My reed story" combines a digital version of a reed case with a Library.
-Use this service to create a Digital twin of your reeds.
+Use this application to post a digital record of your reeds.
 Save data about your reed in physical measures, playing characteristics, when it was used and for what repertoire.
-"My reed story" will be there forever to tell you a story about your reed-preferences and make life as a musician so exciting.
+"My reed story" will be there forever to help you learn from past experiences and to identify reed preferences.
+Use this application to post articles about the reedmaking process and comments about other musicians reeds and articles.

-## What to expect as a user
+Make progress as a reedmaker!
-"My reed story" can help you find answers to questions like
-- What reeds worked well for a Mozart chamber concert, a Mahler symphony or a Ravel solo performance
-- What reeds were better in wintertime, summertime?
-- What reeds are on my top 10 ever?
-- What type of cane is in my favourite reeds?

-Enjoy playing!
 Enjoy your reed story!

 ## Key features
 - **Account creation and login**